Syfur007/ace-platform/sdd.md

 - Test pause and resume functionality

 **Technical Implementation:**

+### Current MVP Implementation (Dec 2025)

+The current codebase implements a minimal “test session” lifecycle inside the Go API gateway and Postgres.

+- Exam sessions are persisted in PostgreSQL as `exam_sessions` keyed by `(user_id, id)`.
+- The web client sends periodic heartbeats containing a JSON snapshot to persist progress.
+- A "Submit Test" action is implemented to finalize a session (`status=finished`, `submitted_at` set).
+- The student Tests catalog page includes a “Previous tests” list with in-progress/review behavior.

+### Planned Target Architecture (Future)

 - Python FastAPI service for adaptive algorithm
 - IRT (Item Response Theory) model for question selection